The Process of Belief: Composition

-Release
+Promotion and release

 In August 2001, The Process of Belief was delayed from October 2001 to early 2002, which Bentley said was due to the Epitaph's aversion to releasing albums during the holiday season.
 On October 5, 2001, the album's artwork was posted on the label's website.
 On October 31, "Sorrow" was made available for free download through the label's website, followed by "Can't Stop It" on November 15, through eMusic.
 On January 11, 2002, "Supersonic" was made available for free download through a microsite for the album.
 The Process of Belief was made available for streaming between January 18 and 22, before it was eventually released on January 22, 2002.
 To promote its release, the band held four releases shows across San Francisco and Los Angeles, California, and appeared on Late Night with Conan O'Brien.

 The music video for "Sorrow" was posted online on January 29, 2002.
 On February 8, the band performed "Sorrow" on The Late Late Show with Craig Kilborn.
 Following this, the band embarked on tour of Europe in February 2002, and a tour of the US in March, with support from Hot Water Music and Less Than Jake.
 In April 2002, the band performed at the Groezrock festival in Europe.
 "Broken" was released as a single on April 22, 2002; the CD version featured the non-album track "Shattered Faith", "Supersonic", and the music video for "Sorrow".
 Three days later, the music video for "Broken" was posted on the band's website.
 Between late June and mid-August, the group went on the 2002 edition of Warped Tour.
 In September, the band performed at the Inland Invasion festival.
 They were due to tour Australia and New Zealand in October; however, the trek was cancelled for unknown reasons.
 In April and May 2003, the band embarked on a US west coast tour, with support from Sparta and Snapcase, and headlined the Slam City Jam.
 In September, the band went on another west coast tour, which included several multi-day shows in different cities.
 Some of the shows were supported by the Living End, Maxeen, and Throw Rag.